Gopher Tortoise Day is April 10

 Because gopher tortoises are protected in Florida, handling and relocating gopher tortoises is illegal unless conducted under an FWC-issued permit.
 If you see a tortoise crossing a busy road, FWC grants permission to move it across the road in the same direction it was headed, if safe to do so, of course.
 Do not move the tortoise to another location or put the tortoise in a car, states Trout Lake Nature Center, which cares for a rescued gopher tortoise unable to be released back into the wild after a vehicle encounter.
 The tortoise now serves as an animal ambassador for the center.

-In addition to the resident tortoise at Trout Lake, several others reside at Oakland Nature Preserve, in Oakland, and can often be seen moseying around the park and grazing on native plants.
-They’re residing in many other area parks and preserves – and sometimes right in your own back yard.
+In addition to the resident tortoise at Trout Lake Nature Center in Eustis, several other rescued tortoises reside at Oakland Nature Preserve, in Oakland, and can often be seen moseying around the park and grazing on native plants.
+They’re residing in many other parks and preserves across the state – and sometimes right in your own back yard.

 For more information, visit http://gophertortoisecouncil.org.